-The third annual Farm Transition Appreciation Day (FTADay) will take place on Tuesday January 10, 2023.
+The fourth annual Farm Transition Appreciation Day (FTADay) will take place on Tuesday January 9, 2024.

 The purpose of FTADay is to celebrate and encourage producers on their farm transition journey, empowering farm transition through a positive lens.
-This is a day created to get Canadian producers excited about and inspired by the future of farming.
+This is a day created to get Canadian producers excited about and inspired through proactive planning to secure a bright future for Canada's farming sector.